koron/imghead/README.md

 # imghead tool

-imghead fetch head of image and decode its dimension.
+imghead fetch range of image header and decode its dimension. if the server doesn't support range requests, it fetch whole of the content.

 ## Install or update